mwtan/jel/README.md

     obj = new StringBuilder("Hello");
 ```

-<b>Sting Concatenation</b><br>
+<b>String Concatenation</b><br>
 The arithmetic ```+``` operator is overloaded to concatenate Strings.
 A string or
-string literal can be concatenated with other strings or a primitive types.
+string literal can be concatenated with other strings or primitive types.
 The
 ```+=``` operator can also be used.
 Examples:
 ```
     {